 is valid for and will remind you when it is approaching time to renew your Recode subscription.

-The cloud key server is hosted and maintained by Indefiant.
-Provided you have the recode.lic file placed beside the .sln files it should just work with no further effort.
+The cloud key server is hosted and maintained by Indefiant and uses the recode.lic file to identify the organization requesting a Recode key.

 Provided enough keys remain, a key will be assigned to a user for a 30-day period.
 When a user key has less than 8-days remaining another 30-day reservation will be requested automatically (or as long as the license period has left remaining).

 Recode will sequentially search for a Recode cloud license file (recode.lic) in the following locations:

 The user’s Documents directory eg. C:\Users\bob\Documents\recode.lic

 Next to currently loaded .sln file eg. W:\MyProject\src\solutions\recode.lic

 The first recode.lic found will be used when requesting a key from the Cloud Key Server.